thescientist13/greenwood-starter-presentation/README.md

 ### Slide Templates and Layouts

-To organize your slide content, this plugin provides the following template that can be specificed in markdown file's frontmatter.
+To organize your slide content, this plugin provides the following template that can be specified in markdown file's frontmatter.

 ex.
 ```md